Family Road Trip to Pacific Grove

-The Pacific Grove Museum of Natural History, at the corner of Forest and Central Avenues, also offers free admission, and present exhibits about local plants, animals, geology, and native peoples.
+The Pacific Grove Museum of Natural History, at the corner of Forest and Central Avenues, presents exhibits about local plants, animals, geology, and native peoples.
 The museum also offers fun free science and nature activities for children.
 It's open Wednesday through Sunday from 10 am to 4 pm and admission is $10 for adults, $6 for youth, seniors, students with ID, and military, and free for 2 and under and Monterey County residents.

 As we mentioned, the more tourist-oriented attractions of neighboring Monterey, including the aquarium, Cannery Row, Fisherman's Wharf, and historic Spanish and Mexican buildings, are close by.
 We love the Dennis the Menace Playground in El Estero Park, located right off Del Monte Avenue on Pearl Street, near the Fisherman's Wharf area.
 Created in part by Dennis the Menace cartoonist and Monterey resident Hank Ketcham in the 1950s, this big playground will keep kids busy for hours with its slides, bridges, maze, climbing wall, and more.
 The park also boasts a genuine Southern Pacific steam locomotive to explore.
 There are also restrooms and a snack bar on site.